For about 4 years I worked in mineral exploration as a geological draughts-person.

-Most projects ran for 3 months, where the accommodation was a tent and the annexe was my office.
+Most projects ran for 3 months, where the accommodation was a tent, with its annex – my office.

 My fondest memories are from a job that had us camping on the edge of the Great Sandy Desert in WA not far, metaphorically speaking, from Wolfe Creek meteorite crater.

-We had a weekly chartered airplane come in with supplies to last for the following week onto which I would put copies of the latest geological plans so head office (3,000km /2000 miles away in Perth to the south west) could see what we had done and where we were at.
+We had a weekly chartered airplane come in with supplies to last for the following week – and for its return trip I would put copies of the latest geological plans on board to head office (3,000km /2000 miles away in Perth to the south west) so they could see what work we had covered.

-To do this, I utilized a sun-printing method to produce prints, that could be tubed up and sent – No fancy electric printing machines out there!
+To do this, I utilized a sun-printing method to produce prints, that could be rolled up in a tube to be freighted out – No fancy electric printing machines out there!

 To create a sun-print, I’d lay the draughting film, with my pen and ink drawing of the project to date, over a light sensitive paper in a darkened tent –